-The space industry has seen rapid growth recently and continues to have a strong long-term expansion outlook, and investing in rocket stocks could be a way for investors to profit from the trend.
-While there are publicly traded companies that have decades of experience in rocketry, there has also been a rise in pure-play rocket and space-technology companies aiming to meet new demand for commercial and defense-related launches.
+The space industry has seen rapid growth recently and continues to have a strong long-term expansion outlook.
+Investing in rocket stocks could be a way for investors to profit from the trend.
+Rocket stocks are equities that represent ownership positions in companies that design or manufacture rockets and related support technologies.
+While there are publicly traded companies with decades of experience in rocketry, a rise in pure-play rocket and space-technology companies has also emerged, aiming to meet the new demand for commercial and defense-related launches.

 Best rocket stocks to buy now